-Most often, meningitis is caused by a viral infection, but it can also be the result of a bacterial infection.
-Fungal infections can also cause meningitis, but this does not frequently occur.
-The most serious types of meningitis are those caused by bacterial infections.
+The most severe types of meningitis are those caused by bacterial infections.
 These infections can be life-threatening, so early identification of the source of the infection is crucial.

-Acute bacterial meningitis most often happens when a bacterial infection is present somewhere else in the body, and the bacteria travel through the bloodstream to the spinal cord and the brain.
-It can also happen directly if bacteria gains access to the meninges.
-For example, it can happen due to a fracture in the skull, a sinus or ear infection or, in rare cases, following some surgical procedures.
+Acute bacterial meningitis most often happens when an infection occurs somewhere in the body.
+The bacteria travel through the bloodstream to the spinal cord and the brain.
+Another possible scenario is when bacteria gain access directly to the meninges.
+For example, it can happen due to a fracture in the skull, a sinus or ear infection, or, in rare cases, following some surgical procedures.
 Several different strains of organisms can cause meningitis, the most common of which are:

-- Streptococcus pneumoniae (pneumococcus): This bacterium more frequently causes sinus or ear infections or pneumonia, but it is the most frequent cause of bacterial meningitis in the United States occurring in adults, young children, and infants.
-A vaccine is available to help reduce the risk of this infection.
+- Streptococcus pneumoniae (pneumococcus): This bacterium frequently causes sinus or ear infections or pneumonia.
+It is the most frequent cause of bacterial meningitis in the United States, occurring in adults, young children, and infants.
+A vaccine is available to help reduce the risk of infection.

-- Haemophilus influenzae (haemophilus): There is an immunization available to prevent the occurrence of this infection, which used to be the major cause of childhood bacterial meningitis.
+- Haemophilus influenzae (haemophilus): There is an immunization available to prevent the occurrence of this infection, which used to be the primary cause of childhood bacterial meningitis.

-- Listeria monocytogenes (listeria): Most people who are healthy and are exposed to listeria don’t become sick, but certain groups of people are susceptible to meningitis caused by this bacteria.
-These groups include people whose immune systems are weakened, pregnant women, older adults, and newborns.
-The listeria bacteria can also affect the fetus, so if a woman is infected late in her pregnancy, the baby may be stillborn or live only a short time after birth.
-Listeria is often found in hot dogs, lunch meats and in soft cheese.
+- Listeria monocytogenes (listeria): Most healthy people exposed to listeria don’t become sick.
+Still, certain groups of people are susceptible to meningitis caused by this bacteria.
+These groups include people with a weakened immune system, pregnant women, older adults, and newborns.
+Listeria can also affect the fetus.
+Therefore, if a woman is infected late in her pregnancy, the baby may be stillborn or live only a short time after birth.
+Listeria is often found in hot dogs, lunch meats, and soft cheese.

-Meningitis caused by a virus is usually not a serious condition and many times it resolves with conservative treatment.
-Viral meningitis occurs much more often than bacterial meningitis.
-Most of the time, viruses belonging to a group known as enteroviruses are the cause of viral meningitis in the United States.
-These cases of meningitis usually occur most frequently in the later summer months and in the early fall.
-Other viruses can also cause viral meningitis, such as West Nile virus, herpes simplex virus, HIV, mumps, and others.
+Virus-caused meningitis usually isn’t a severe condition and often resolves on its own.
+In the United States, viruses belonging to a group known as enteroviruses cause viral meningitis most of the time.
+The cases of such meningitis most commonly occur in the later summer months and the early fall.
+Other viruses that can also cause viral meningitis include West Nile virus, herpes simplex virus, HIV, mumps virus, etc.

-Some of the signs and symptoms of chronic meningitis mimic those of acute meningitis: fever, headaches, vomiting and mental fogginess, but the development of the illness is different.
-Acute meningitis comes on very suddenly, but chronic meningitis develops slowly.
-This is due to the slow-growing infections that infect the fluid and the membranes that surround the brain.
-This form of meningitis develops over a period of two or more weeks.
+Some of the signs and symptoms of chronic meningitis mimic those of acute one: fever, headaches, vomiting, and mental fogginess.
+However, the development of the illness differs.
+Acute meningitis comes on very suddenly, and chronic meningitis develops slowly.
+It is due to the slow-growing infections that affect the fluid and the membranes surrounding the brain.
+This form of meningitis develops over two or more weeks.

 One of the causes of chronic meningitis is fungal meningitis.
-This condition does not occur frequently, and it is not contagious or spread from person to person.
-Its symptoms are often similar to those of bacterial meningitis.
+This condition does not occur frequently, and it cannot be spread from person to person.
+Its symptoms are often similar to those of acute bacterial meningitis.
 One common type of fungal meningitis is cryptococcal meningitis.
 This condition usually affects people with a compromised immune system.
 If it is not treated with antifungal medicines, it is life-threatening.
 A multi-state outbreak of fungal meningitis occurred in 2012 after spinal injections with contaminated drugs were used for neck or back pain treatment.

 Other causes of meningitis